-A common misconception of these primary teeth is that they aren’t important because they fall out at an early age.
-This is untrue – primary teeth play a critical role in the development of the jaws and for guiding the permanent teeth into their proper place.
-Infants who lose their primary teeth early will require a space maintainer (a device used to hold the natural space open).
+A common misconception is that the primary (baby) teeth aren’t important because they fall out at an early age.
+However, primary teeth play a critical role in the development of the jaws and in guiding the permanent teeth into their proper place.
+Infants who lose baby teeth early will require a device called a space maintainer to hold the natural space open.
 Without this maintainer, the teeth can tilt toward the empty space and cause the permanent teeth to come in crooked.
-These teeth also play an important role because in many cases, strong oral hygiene habits as a child will lead to strong oral hygiene

-The first tooth will erupt anywhere from four months to 12 months after a baby is born, although generally at the age of six months.
+The first tooth will erupt anywhere from four months to 12 months after a baby is born.
 From then until the age of three, gums will be sore, tender, and irritable.
-We recommend rubbing your child’s gums gently with a clean finger, the back of a cold spoon, or a cold, wet cloth to soothe them.
-Teething rings will also work well, though you’ll want to avoid teething biscuits.
-Teething biscuits contain sugar that can sometimes lead to tooth decay.
+Soothe your child by rubbing their gums gently with a clean finger, the back of a cold spoon, or a cold, wet cloth.
+Teething rings also work well, but avoid teething biscuits, which contain sugar that may lead to tooth decay.

 Baby bottle tooth decay occurs when a child falls asleep while being breastfed or bottle-fed.
-The sugar in the liquid mixes with the bacteria in dental plaque and forms acids that attack the tooth enamel.
-This can lead to tooth decay.
-While the baby is awake, this isn’t a problem because saliva is flowing and carrying away the liquid.
-During sleep, however, that saliva is lessened and the sugary liquids will pool around the teeth.
-You should make sure that your child doesn’t fall asleep while sucking on a bottle that contains milk or any sugary drinks.
-If your child needs a bottle to fall asleep, use a water-filled bottle or try a pacifier.
+The sugar in the liquid mixes with the bacteria in dental plaque and forms acids that attack the tooth enamel, which can cause tooth decay.
+This isn’t a problem while the baby is awake, because saliva is flowing and carrying away the liquid.
+During sleep, however, saliva is lessened and the sugars can pool around the teeth.
+Ensure that your child does not fall asleep while sucking on a bottle containing milk or sugary drinks.
+If your child needs a bottle to fall asleep, fill it with water or try a pacifier.

-One of the most important things a child can do to keep his or her teeth healthy is to maintain a good diet.
-The teeth, bones, and soft tissue of the mouth all require a healthy and well-balanced diet.
-By eating a variety of foods from each food group, it will help prevent cavities and other dental problems.
-Unfortunately, many foods that children enjoy eating are sugary and will likely cause tooth decay.
-Make sure you promote eating healthy foods that build strong teeth.
-These can include vegetables, cheeses, and yogurts.
+One of the most important things you can do for your child’s dental health is to promote eating healthy foods that build strong teeth, including vegetables, cheeses, and yogurts.
+The teeth, bones, and soft tissue of the mouth all require a healthy and well-balanced diet, and eating a variety of foods from each food group will help prevent cavities and other dental problems.
+Avoid sugary foods that often cause tooth decay.